Zubenna/group_our_transportation/README.md

 - Users can create a new transportation log.
 - Users can create a new transportation group.
 - Users can edit or delete transportation or group records.
-- Logged in user will see all transportation logs he created arranged according to the most recent record.
+- Logged in user will see all transportation logs they created arranged according to the most recent record.
 - Logged in user will see all logs he created but were not assigned to a group.
 - Logged in User will see all groups arranged alphabetically.